h0lg/SubTubular/ReadMe.md

 ## returning <!-- omit in toc -->
 - a list of search results with **highlighted** matches
 - including **time-stamped video links** to the matched part of the video
+- as a text or HTML file if you need it

 ## caching <!-- omit in toc -->
 - searchable **video metadata** and **subtitles** in **all available languages**